Paul Gilroy - blog tasks

 1) How does Gilroy suggest racial identities are constructed?

-He has consistently argued that racial identiies are historically constructed and formed by colonilaization slavery, nationalist philosophies and consumer capitalism
+He has consistently argued that racial identities are historically constructed and formed by colonisation slavery, nationalist philosophies and consumer capitalism

 2) What does Gilroy suggest regarding the causes and history of racism?